Anupam Kumar, MD, Class of 2016

 Assistant Professor of Medicine – UT Southwestern Medical Center

 Many fellowship programs associated with academic medical centers are replete with rich clinical and research opportunities for trainees.
-What differentiates the program at Cleveland Clinic from others is that Cleveland Clinic helped me to focus on what I wanted while still providing excellent clinical training in all aspects of pulmonary and critical care medicine.
-They also supported and guided me in my clinical and research aspirations, something that I feel contributed to where I am today.
+What differentiates the program at Cleveland Clinic from others is the ability to customize the fellowship training to help achieve individual objectives while still providing excellent training in all aspects of pulmonary and critical care medicine.

 - 2012: Travel Award - Assembly of Environmental and Occupational Health, American Thoracic Society , New York NY